 WHO WE ARE

-Kinsmen Club of Saskatoon, Britebox Storage Co along with Handy Special Events would love to invite you to one Saskatoon’s most unique events, Purses For Paws Luncheon.
-This extended lunch will begin with an hour of touring and browsing over 100 new and gently used designer handbags which include designer, vintage, casual, evening and whimsical - something for everyone's taste.
+Kinsmen Club of Saskatoon, Britebox Storage Co along with Handy Special Events would love to invite you to one of Saskatoon’s most unique events, Purses For Paws Brunch, Sunday, April 23rd at the Delta Marriott Hotel Saskatoon Downtown.
+This extended brunch will begin with an hour of touring and browsing over 100 new and gently used designer handbags which include designer, vintage, casual, evening and whimsical - something for everyone's taste.
 You may even find a "Murse" for that special man in your life!
 You won’t be browsing empty-handed as a refreshing cocktail provided by local artisans awaits you upon your entrance.
 Whether you’re there to browse or shop there’s no limit to the bags you can acquire, it could be a new addition to your collection or maybe a Christmas present for friends or family - we won’t judge!

-Remember, all proceeds from this event go directly to New Hope Dog Rescue who work tirelessly to help un-wanted, abandoned and abused dogs find loving homes.
+Remember, all proceeds from this event go directly to New Hope Dog Rescue who work tirelessly to help unwanted, abandoned and orphaned dogs find loving homes.
 We’re making it easy to feel good about shopping!
-After the silent auction portion is complete, we invite you to join us for lunch.
+After the silent auction portion is complete, we invite you to join us for brunch.

 We promise to have another hour full of delicious food, great prize give-aways and most importantly you have a chance to cuddle some of New Hope's furry friends!
 Some may even be looking for their furr-ever homes.
-Once lunch is complete we welcome you to stay and mingle for as long as you like.
-If you need to jet back to the office we will have your bags ready and waiting for your checkout.
+Once brunch is complete we welcome you to stay and mingle for as long as you like.

-Please join us in the second annual Purses For Paws - the only event where leaving with another woman’s purse is encouraged!
+Please join us in the fourth annual Purses For Paws - the only event where leaving with another woman’s purse is encouraged!

 WHY WE ARE DOING THIS